MengyaoShi/VoltageMonitorForPhaseIPixelDetector/DCDCPlotsScript/README.md

 python mod_readback.py Readbacker_BpO.dat DCDC_BpO.csv map_BpO.csv DCU_BpO.csv

 Readbacker_BpO.dat is the POS output with module voltages.
-DCDC_BpO.csv is the google doc sheet with the direct DCDC measurements. map_BpO.csv is the sheet with the mapping between moduels and portcards/ports.
+DCDC_BpO.csv is the google doc sheet with the direct DCDC measurements. map_BpO.csv is the sheet with the mapping between modules and portcards/ports.
 DCU_BpO.csv is Mengyao's everything.csv sheet.